keesiemeijer/php-basics-tutorial/README.md

 The values of these variables are exactly the same.

 ### Adding Strings Together
 You can add strings together by separating them with a dot.
-We call this "concatenation" (strange word indeed).
+We call this "string concatenation" (strange word indeed).

 ```php
 $concatenated_string = 'Add a string' . ' to ' . 'another string';